songchangyi/Learning/Cloud/AWSCertifiedCloudPractitioner2020/chapter2.md

 ### EC2 Instance Types - Mnemonic
 FIGHT DR. MCPXZ
+- F for FPGA
+- I for IOPS
+- G for Graphics
+- H for High Disk Throughput
+- T for Cheap general purpose
+- D for Density
+- R for RAM
+- M for Main choice for general purpose apps
+- C for Compute
+- P for Graphics (Pics)
+- X for Extreme Memory
+- Z for Extreme Memory AND CPU

 ### EBS
 The virtual hard disks in the cloud that EC2 uses.